Dialpad LogoDialpad Logo Icon

 You want to manage all your customer communications in one place

 You’d be surprised at how many businesses are using tens or even hundreds of apps in their tech stacks.
-From a customer service standpoint, it’s common for teams to have a call center or contact center solution, a helpdesk or ticketing tool, a chatbot solution, and so on, and so on.
+From a customer service standpoint, it’s common for teams to have a call centre or contact centre solution, a helpdesk or ticketing tool, a chatbot solution, and so on, and so on.

 Not only can that get expensive with so many vendors, it also takes a lot of resources (from both IT and support teams) to maintain and update all those tools.

-With some platforms, like Dialpad Ai Contact Center, you can get chatbot functionality that’s fully integrated into your communications platform.
-That means your customer service agents can message a supervisor, handle a live chat message, and have video meetings—all from the same desktop or mobile app:
+With some platforms, like Dialpad Ai Contact Centre, you can get chatbot functionality that’s fully integrated into your communications platform.
+That means your customer service agents can message a supervisor, handle a live chat message, and have video meetings—all from the same desktop or mobile app.

 Your customers are abandoning calls and/or carts